 Los Angeles Kings: Alex Turcotte

 The Los Angeles Kings have put together one of the best prospect pools in the league.
 Highlighting their strong system is 2019 fifth-overall pick, Alex Turcotte.
 Turcotte was the best two-way centre in the draft, and just might be the team’s next Anze Kopitar.
 He’s an excellent skater, can pile up the points, and is an elite prospect in the league.
-I’d expect to see the star prospect see some NHL time at the very latest in 2020-21.
+I’d expect to see the star prospect see some NHL time in 2020-21.

 Minnesota Wild: Kirill Kaprizov

 For the 2019-20 season, the Minnesota Wild have one of the best players in the world not in the NHL.
 Kirill Kaprizov is in the final year of his KHL deal, he’s an elite offensive threat that should be able to transition straight into the Wild’s top-six.
-He’s been piling up the points in Russia, and it won’t be long before he’s doing that same in the NHL.
+Now that he’s signed for the 2020-21 season, we’ll be seeing him come off this list very soon.

 Montreal Canadiens: Cole Caufield